struckbylightning/Notepad/_posts/2018-05-04-custom-lightning-action-regain-power-and-never-miss-the-on-click-javascript-button-again.md

 - Button with simple 'Are you sure?' confirm box.
 - Button which does conditional redirection.
-- Button that simply does a callout to external system (no UI required!)
+- Button that simply does API callouts to external system (no UI required!)
 - Button which opens up a prefilled form.
 - Button which just calls an Apex method to do the needfull.
 - Button that can leverage the power of OOB [Events that are handled in the Salesforce mobile app and Lightning Experience](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/events_one.htm)